How to Avoid CRM Failures

 A CRM failure is every company’s biggest fear when it comes to implementing a new system.
 In fact, a fear of failure is often the biggest roadblock to a company agreeing to undertake a CRM implementation.
-After all, the failure rate is well established and intimidating.
+After all, the failure rate is well-established and intimidating.
 But, you don’t have to be one of the 63% if you do things right.
 You can save your CRM project by simply doing your research heading in and doing your work to make sure you get the buy-in needed.
-The problem isn’t the software.
+The problem isn’t the software, the issue comes from a failure to properly plan and implement.
 The benefits of more efficient workflows, better lead tracking, a 360-degree customer view and powerful dashboard views, etc. are intuitive.
-The issue comes from a failure to properly plan and implement.

 Here are 5 reasons why a CRM implementation project may fail and how to avoid them:

 You are not a CRM expert.
 You have a business to run and you don’t have the time to learn all that you need to know to ensure the software implementation is a success – that’s the job of your partner, so if the project fails a big part of why is on them.

 So, it’s important to pick the right partner.
 It’s also important to be prepared to divorce a partner if they aren’t doing what they promised.
 It’s better to cut bait and find a partner that can help you save your CRM project than it is to stay loyal to a lost cause.

 Look for a partner that has a long history of success and is recognized by Microsoft with Gold certification, or Inner Circle membership.
 Ask for references and case studies and make sure you are both on the same page at every touch point in the project.

 One of the most common issues is failure to understand why exactly you are implementing a CRM in the first place.